UC-Irvine-CS175/uci-cs175/syllabus.md

 ### Project Proposal
 The project proposal will be due early in the quarter following the close of the design sprint.
 It should represent the full end-to-end solution proposed and identify why it may be beneficial to the original research question it seeks to answer.
 It should include all team members involved along with a flowchart describing all system components, timeline, and proposed team schedule.

-### Pull Request Friday
+### Pull Request Days
-Code reviews for each team will take place every Friday in discussion section.
-The team must designate a rotating member to present the issue the pull request closed, explain the code, and screenshare with the teaching staff.
-Based on the feedback received by the staff, if the merge is made, the team will receive full credit or will have to refactor.
+Code reviews for each team will take place throughout the quarter.
+It is recommended that teams open github issues for each feature or enhancement they would like to add to their project and create a development branch using their issue number.
+The team must designate a rotating member to initiate the pull request, the corresponding issue that would close, explain changes, and screenshot outcomes for their discussion TA to review.
+Following feedback received by the staff, team members must adjust and merge the changes by the deadline specified to receive full credit.

-### Status Report
+### Status Report & Finalized Proposal
 Present midterm milestones that have been reached as well as refinement of the ML system components.
-At this stage, baseline models should be identified and prototyped.
+At this stage, baseline models should be identified and prototyped in addition to the presentation of a team accountability and reporting policy.

 ### The Final Project
 For the final project, you can work in groups of 4 people maximum.
 In terms of time commitment, expect to take roughly **40 hours per person total**.